Glossary

 Real-World Use

-A trailer tire with a history of intermittent pressure loss shows edge wear concentrated at the shoulder — consistent with the tire running intermittently underinflated.
+A trailer tire with a history of intermittent pressure loss shows edge wear concentrated at the shoulder.
+The technician records the low shoulder reading, checks the sidewall for heat damage, and inspects the mate tire before returning the dual set to service.

 What to Pair It With